kspangsege/archon/README.md

 See above for additional possibilities when using `do.sh`.

-Git Bash can be installed from [https://gitforwindows.org/](https://gitforwindows.org/).
+[gitfw]: Git for Windows can be installed from [https://gitforwindows.org/](https://gitforwindows.org/).